connervieira/Predator/FAQ.md

 **What exactly is Predator?**

-In short, Predator is a utility designed primarily to be a vehicle-based camera system with a focus on license plate reading.
-Predator is also capable of general object recognition, and can identify objects like vehicles, traffic lights, pedestrians, and dozens of others.
+In short, Predator is a camera utility designed primarily to be a vehicle-based system with a focus on license plate reading.
+Predator is also capable of operating as a dashcam, and can run general object recognition, and can identify objects like vehicles, traffic lights, pedestrians, and dozens of others.

 **How do I install Predator?**